 Note: Links below go to the UMass Guide to Undergraduate Programs - scroll down to see your area of interest.

 The Bachelor of Science Degree in Geology (Geology track)

 For those interested in studying geology with a strong scientific foundation, leading to a professional career in geological sciences.

-The Bachelor of Science Degree in Geology (Earth Systems track)
+The Bachelor of Science Degree in Geology (Earth Science track)

 For those interested in teaching earth sciences; the earth sciences track fulfills Standard I (field of knowledge) requirements of the Secondary Teacher Education Program (STEP) leading to Earth Science Teacher Certification in Massachusetts.

 The Bachelor of Arts Degree in Geology

 For those with an interest in geology in the context of a more broadly based liberal arts education.
 Recommended for students interested in a double major.